436th OG adopts Instructor Enrichment Program for aircrew

 |0

-This work, 436th OG adopts Instructor Enrichment Program for aircrew [Image 2 of 2], by SrA Cydney Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 436th OG adopts Instructor Enrichment Program for aircrew, by SrA Faith Barron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT